Easy Fried Mushrooms Recipe: Whether in a pan or deep-fried, these sliced mushrooms are quick and easy to make as an appetizer or side dish!

 A few months ago, the phone call was made, and we were invited down for my FAVORITE meal ever.
 Fried deer meat, mashed potatoes, and white gravy.
 Then my dad added in a little extra surprise… deep-fried mushrooms.

 Holy moly.
-When I watched him make them, I realized I had been missing out on a delicious side dish, because I thought they would be hard to make.
+When I watched him make this fried mushroom recipe, I realized I had been missing out on a delicious side dish, because I thought they would be hard to make.

 Easy Side Dish Recipe